MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/unixtime-nanoseconds-todatetimefunction.md

 ## Returns

-If the conversion is successful, the result will be a [datetime](./scalar-data-types/datetime.md) value.
-If conversion is not successful, result will be null.
+If the conversion is successful, the result is a [datetime](./scalar-data-types/datetime.md) value.
+If conversion isn't successful, result is null.

 ## See also